MikeJay-ctrl/MikeJay-ctrl.github.io/_posts/2017-12-20-2-layer-convnet.markdown

 ## Step 1: Data and Preprocessing

-The data we have contains the raw pixel values for the images we need however in the above you notice that the array needed to be reshaped in order to display the image according to its actual visual representation.
+The data we have contains the raw pixel values for the images we need, however in the above you notice that the array needed to be reshaped in order to display the image according to its actual visual representation.

-Currently the train images exist in a 2d vector of shape 6000 * 784 however CNN's attempt to interpret not only pixel values but the spacial relationships that exist within a given image.
+Currently the training images exist in a 2d vector of shape 6000 * 784 however CNN's attempt to interpret not only pixel values, but the spacial relationships that exist within a given image.
 This means that in order to make this data suitable for input to the CNN we need to input each image as a 28 * 28 dimensional array.
 The 28 * 28 pixels refer to the width and height (in pixels) of each image, that is the number of elements in each row and column of the matrix.

 The conversion is done below.